 Minimum lot size and residential density requirements do not apply to accessory dwellings; however, the accessory dwelling must meet other applicable dimensional requirements as specified in these Regulations.

-An accessory dwelling that exceeds the floor area limitation may be created subject to conditional use review and approval by the Board of Adjustment under Section 5.7 of these Regulations.
+An accessory dwelling that exceeds the floor area limitation may be created subject to conditional use review and approval by the DRB under Section 5.7 of these Regulations.

 The zoning permit for an accessory dwelling unit shall clearly state that the dwelling is permitted only as an accessory to the principal single unit dwelling and as such shall be retained in common ownership.
 An accessory dwelling unit may be subdivided or converted for conveyance or use as a principal dwelling only if it meets and is subsequently approved under these Regulations as a duplex unit dwelling (for attached units) or as separate single unit dwelling or other principal use (for a detached unit) that meets all lot, density and dimensional requirements for the district in which it is located.